Thursday, September 26, 2024

 "Do you have any thoughts about the Speckled Pigeon?"

 She glanced up from the paper, the Sunday paper, the only paper edition they still received, the heavy-with-ads-paper edition, a real newspaper with front-page headlines, a crossword, editorials.
 She loved the heft of the paper, even the whiff of ink on paper.
-She knew she could get more information than she wanted on one, complete with people's snarky comments or, occasionally, a wise observation about the news of the day.
+She knew she could get more information than she wanted on line, complete with people's snarky comments or, occasionally, a wise observation about the news of the day.
 But she preferred her news unmediated by strangers and, on this one day of the week, on Sunday, the day of rest, right?....she wanted to read the paper, the real paper, the newspaper.

-The Speckled Pigeon has a very yellow eye."
+"The Speckled Pigeon has a very yellow eye."

 She looked up then, hoping the irritation and incredulity at the random statement showed on her face, but was careful not to say anything that would create a real conversation.